 Components do fail and this case can be harder to notice visually.
 One of the more likely components to fail is the contactor in the outdoor unit (the air conditioning unit).
 The contactor changes position (from open to closed and from closed to open) a large number of times over a given season.
 The mechanical stress on the contactor from the repeated cycling can lead over time to failure of the contactor in such a manner that current is allowed to follow an unintentional path through the failed contactor to the metal structure of the air conditioner (or furnace, whatever the equipment is) and to a ground wire attached to the appliance.
-This will result in a short in the low voltage circuit that may raise the current load on the transformer to the 1.67 A maximum which will cause the transformer to fail.
+This will result in a short in the low voltage circuit that may raise the current load on the transformer to the 1.67 Amp maximum which will cause the low voltage transformer failure.

 The above photo is of a contactor that is similar to the one that failed.
 The electrical leads supplying the contactor from the power source connect to L1 and L2.
 The various loads in the unit connect to T1 and T2.